wdawson/okta.github.io/_source/_posts/2017-10-31-add-authentication-to-play-framework-with-oidc.md

 {% img blog/play-oidc-pac4j/oidc-profiles.png alt:"Profiles after login" width:"800" %}{: .center-image }

 You might notice (in the bottom right corner) that roles are set to `ROLE_ADMIN`.
 This value is hardcoded in `SecurityModule`.
-In the following section, I’ll show you how to map Okta groups to roles.
+In the following section, I'll show you how to map Okta groups to roles.

 ## Mapping Okta Groups to Roles